fabio-marini/MediatR.Extensions.Abstractions/README.md

 # MediatR.Extensions.Abstractions

-This repository contains abstractions that can be used to build [MediatR](https://github.com/jbogard/MediatR) extensions, i.e. a pipeline behavior or request pre/post processor.
+This repository contains abstractions that can be used to build [MediatR](https://github.com/jbogard/MediatR) extensions, i.e. pipeline behaviors and request pre/post processors:

-The package contains the following abstract base classes:

 - [RequestBehaviorBase][1]: implements `IPipelineBehavior<TRequest, TResponse>` and takes an `ICommand<TRequest>`
 - [ResponseBehaviorBase][2]: implements `IPipelineBehavior<TRequest, TResponse>` and takes an `ICommand<TResponse>`